mobin-motaharifar/Gradual-Substrate-Transition/README.md

 # Gradual Substrate Transition

-A thermally stable gradual substrate-transition design for enhanced optical transmission in heterogeneous photonic integrated circuits.

 This repository contains the simulation files, exported data, and MATLAB post-processing scripts associated with the manuscript:

 **“Thermally Stable Gradual Substrate Transition for Enhanced Optical Transmission in Photonic Integrated Circuits”**